andrebhu/modern-ti-research/draft.md

 User-input should always be sanitized as it is the most common attack vector.
 Anywhere from input forms, query parameters, and chat features.
 Special characters as seen with above `{`, `$`, and `@` are examples of things to look out for.

 ## Conclusion
 In conclusion, server-side template injections are a still relatively new injection type that was wide applications.
 The multitude of web frameworks that utilize their own custom templates and templating engines change frequently and come with their own set of unique exploits.
+It is best to beware and be on the lookout on SSTIs.

 ## References
 - https://portswigger.net/research/server-side-template-injection